fannix/TakeMeHomeContract/README.md

 }
 ```

-It will return an email address.
+It will return an email address:

 ```bash
 {